gardener/gardener/docs/concepts/node-agent.md

 ## Scalability

 The `cloud-config-downloader` adds a random wait time before restarting the `kubelet` in case the `kubelet` was updated or a configuration change was made to it.
 This is required to reduce the load on the API server and the traffic on the internet uplink.
-It also reduces the overall downtime of the services in the cluster because every `kubelet` restart takes a node for several seconds into `NotReady` state which eventually interrupts service availability.
+It also reduces the overall downtime of the services in the cluster because every `kubelet` restart takes a node for several seconds into `NotReady` state which potentionally interrupts service availability.

 Decision was made to keep the existing jitter mechanism which calculates the kubelet-download-and-restart-delay-seconds on the controller itself.